Basketball in the Philippines

 I didn’t have to read this article to know the most popular sport in the Philippines is basketball.
 It’s so popular, in fact, that it’s annoying to some people (like me) who aren’t into it.

 I can’t play any kind of sport these days because of age and injuries, but even if I could, I wouldn’t play basketball.
-It’s not a contact sport, like American football, but every time I played it (when I was much, much younger) I got hurt.
-I was a lousy player because I wasn’t aggressive enough to enjoy it.
+It’s not a contact sport, like American football, but every time I played it (when I was much, much younger), I got hurt.
+I was a lousy player because I was never aggressive enough to enjoy it.

 There are regular courts in Olongapo City and then there are street courts.
 The street courts are half-courts.
-When we visited Josie’s family in the Kalaklan barangay (subdivision) in 1986, all of her brothers played basketball on a full-court nearby.
+When we visited Josie’s family in the Kalaklan barangay in 1986, all of her brothers played basketball on a full-court nearby.
 The city paved the street we live on in 2006, which was in progress when we moved here.
-Shortly after, two street courts appeared near opposite ends of the street.
+Shortly after it was done, two street courts appeared near opposite ends of the street.
 People aren’t playing at those courts all the time, but I can usually hear at least one ball bouncing at all hours of the day and night.